jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I've studied this topic for years.
 Academically, at the University of Toronto, I worked on political philosophy, history, and innovation.
 But I learned far more on the frontline as a projectionist, contractor, line worker, account manager, claims adjuster, and especially when inventing a digital tool for an Industrial Age industry.
 I wrote this book to my fellow people on Main Street today; here's how we fix our problems and win the game.

 You'll like it best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.

 Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
 We don't have to invent impossible technology like time-travel to solve road traffic, personal loneliness, or rising health-care costs.

 You'll really like this book if you know that unless we see ourselves, our kids, and our grandkids in the video below, evolution will find someone who does.

 https://www.youtube.com/watch?v=5KdE0p2joJw

 That's our ancestors in the video, and it should be all of us today too.
-So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich, are scared about Covid-19... fine, you've spotted a problem.
+So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, get intimidated by the uber-rich, are scared about Covid-19... fine, you've spotted a problem.

 What are you going to do about it?
+Wait to cast a in an election, or use a tool to stop the flood, heal the wound, and solve the problem?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
 A few weeks ago these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.

-Good thing because there's a lot more upgrades in the technology tree waiting to be clicked.
+Good thing because we have a lot more evolution left to do.

 I wrote this book to get you dreaming about them all.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies by making unhappy people realize the big picture.
 That our choices are our most potent political weapon.
 That with advanced technology, our choices are, in fact, levers for change.